csiro-rds/casda_vo_tools/README.md

 9. Go to `http://localhost:8080/casda_vo_tools/tap`
 10. The UI you see at this address can be used to execute some ADQL queries.  eg:

+#### Datalink Resource Configuration
+It is possible to alter the database configuration for data products accessed via data link.
+These values are stored in the datalink.resource properties.
+The configuration takes an array of 3 values of the format,

+{ "database table", "id regex", "content-type" }

+and example is as follows

+> `datalink.resource.image_cube: casda.image_cube, ^cube-[0-9]+$, application/fits`

+If the property is not valued, the default casda properties will be used.

 > `SELECT * FROM tap_schema.tables`

 ### Logging